marcvidalbadia/eaR/README.md

 As described in the documentation, **eaR** Package is a tool for auditory information processing that inferences on sound patterns to simulate the perception of humans listening to music.

-## Version 0.1.2 beta
+## Version 0.2.1

 This version includes the functions detailed in the following table.
-In addition, you can check whether the functions and documentation are available as it is a beta version.
-Note that the documentation is under revision yet.
+In addition, you can check whether the functions and documentation are available.

 Function | Status | Documentation | Migrated |
 | :---  |  :---:  |  :---:  |  :---: